The list of characters who were introduced in Tekken 3

 A world-famous Russian scientist and researcher, who after his daughter died dedicated his whole study in search of a way to revive her.
 He's been working on all sort of different projects while at it, including the Jack series, a perpetual energy device (which powers both Yoshimitsu's prosthetic and Bryan) and a cryo-sleep machine.
 After the 1st tournament, he finds an injured Yoshimitsu after a botched raid and decides to save his life, creating the prosthetic for him.
 He later repays him by saving him from Kazuya's clutches.

 In Tekken 3

-, he discovers Ogre's Blood to be the key to his research and the cure of a mysterious illness he contracted during his research.
+, he discovers Ogre's blood to be the key to his research and the cure of a mysterious illness he contracted during his research.
 Yoshimitsu ends up getting the blood for him.
-Later on, he attempts to rail Bryan to their side to stop Heihachi's advisor Dr. Abel, but that goes terribly wrong.
+Later on, he attempts to rally Bryan to their side to stop Heihachi's advisor Dr. Abel, but that goes terribly wrong.

 Unlocked as a time-release DLC character for Tag 2